ralphm10/CV/README.md

 [LinkedIn](http://www.linkedin.com/in/ralph-mallett/) | [Blog](http://medium.com/@rmallett12)

-I am an enthusiastic, self motivated Junior Full Stack Developer studying at Makers - a highly selective, fully immersive, four-month bootcamp in software development.
+I am an enthusiastic, self motivated Junior Full Stack Developer and recent graduate of [Makers](http://https://https://makers.tech/) - a highly selective, fully immersive, four-month bootcamp in software development.

 After graduating, I moved to London and spent 15 years working in head office merchandising roles.
 While this career provided financial stability, it ultimately proved to offer little satisfaction so I decided that I needed a new direction and a new challenge.